hnfong/public-crap/bookmarks/computer-related.md

 - https://gptforwork.com/ - Use ChatGPT in Google Sheets and Docs
 - redmine, trello, asana - Project Management Tools
 - https://news.ycombinator.com/item?id=38276515 Is Delaware the cheapest place to incorporate?
+- https://news.ycombinator.com/item?id=39604961 RAG on codebases that actually works
+  - (1) Instead of directly embedding code, we parse the AST of the codebase, recursively generate docstrings for each node in the tree, and then embed the docstrings.
+(2) Alongside vector similarity search and keyword search, we do “agentic search” where an agent reviews the relevance of the search results, and scans the source code to follow references that might lead to something important.
+Then it returns the relevant sources.
+- https://observablehq.com/product - Observable offers a modern way to create and host powerful, performant data apps.
+Use Markdown, JavaScript and SQL, Python, R, or any other language you choose.

 ## Graphics, Design, etc.